 Inventory of existing tools and available data sources

 BMO contemplates internal and external data sources for modeling purposes.
-As a rule, developers should relied on internal data, as the most relevant and representative data of BMO’s portfolio.
+As a rule, developers should rely on internal data, as this is likely the most relevant and representative data of BMO’s portfolio.
 However, external data sources may be used when the internal data is insufficient for statistical purposes.
-The external sources may fulfilled the data rules and be representative data of BMO’s portfolio.
+The external sources may fulfill the data rules and be representative data of BMO’s portfolio.

 Internal Data:

-The internal data is originated from different data source systems: TSYS, CCAPS, MBR, BASEL, MBA, CAD, among others, where most of the internal data is stored in the central repository, called, Information Delivery Platform (IDP).
+Internal data is derived from various data source systems: TSYS, CCAPS, MBR, BASEL, MBA, CAD, among others.
+Most of the internal data is stored in the central repository called Information Delivery Platform (IDP).

 IDP is a data lake repository where the Data stored follows three levels: